Blaxzter/room-booking-tool/README.md

 Run `docker-compose up` to start the development server.
-In a new terminal window run `docker-compose exec -it directus npx directus schema-sync install --force`
+In a new terminal window run `docker-compose exec -it directus npx directus schema-sync install --force` Export the database with `docker-compose exec -it directus npx directus schema-sync export`

 ## Recommended IDE Setup